symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

 Getting into some code
 **********************

-Alice is a recent graduate who wants her educational certificate accredited to her NEM :doc:`account <../../concepts/account>` to avoid the hassle of repeatedly providing verification of her degree.
+Alice is a recent graduate who wants her educational certificate accredited to her Catapult :doc:`account <../../concepts/account>` to avoid the hassle of repeatedly providing verification of her degree.
 So she goes to Bob and provides him with proof of her degree.
 Once Alice pays a fee, Bob verifies the authenticity and stamps Alice's account with metadata that signifies her degree.

 .. figure:: ../../resources/images/examples/metadata-certificate.png
     :align: center